manuelamador/micro_risks_pareto_improving_policies/README.md

 ## Running the code

-The code is in [Julia](https://julialang.org/downloads/).
+The code is written in [Julia](https://julialang.org/downloads/).
 The code uses multithreading if available, so make sure to start julia with the ability to run multiple threads.
 See [Julia Multi-threading](https://docs.julialang.org/en/v1/manual/multi-threading/#man-multithreading).

 To run the code, open a julia prompt at the root of this repository.
 Then type: